 The broad community development needs, including access to basic services, such as water, sewer and housing are very easy to define.
-Where the CDBG program is deficient is in the development of scoring criteria that fairly and meaningfully evaluate both the level of need and the proposed impact for each CDB project, as scoring criteria.
+Where the CDBG program is deficient is in the development of scoring criteria that

 We are concerned that TDA is moving toward a revised scoring criteria that is a step backwards.
 The program would be rendered ineffective if this revised criteria were to have few or no scoring items that evaluate needs being presented, and few or no scoring items that evaluate the impact the project would have if funded.